Damnation: As profanity

 Damn is nowadays a mildly profane word for some people in English, although God damn (or Goddamn) may be considered blasphemous by the religiously devout, who regard it as a violation of the commandment against taking God's name in vain.
-Dang (mainly US) or darn are common euphemisms, specifically minced oaths, for damn.
+Dang or darn are common euphemisms, specifically minced oaths, for damn.
 The profanity of damn and its derivatives (e.g. damned, damnation) is effectively limited to cases where the word is not used in its literal meaning, e.g., "The damned dog won't stop barking!" (but the line of Arthur Miller's character John Proctor to his servant, "God damns all liars" uses the word in its literal sense and has not been seen as objectionable).
 Use of the word or its derivatives in their figurative forms may impact on the ratings of movies and television programmes.

 In Indian English, there is an incorrect etymology connecting "I don't give a damn" with the dam, a 16th-century copper coin.
 Salman Rushdie, in a 1985 essay on the dictionary of Anglo-Indian terms Hobson-Jobson, ends with this: Frankly, my dear, I don't give a small copper coin weighing one tolah, eight mashas and seven surkhs, being the fortieth part of a rupee.'
 Or, to put it more concisely, a dam."